Published November 2017

 New Brunswick’s craft beer scene is on fire.
 The capital city of Fredericton now has the highest concentration of breweries, meaderies, and cideries in Atlantic Canada, and there are also a smattering of craft beer operations all over the province.
-Something we noticed while -ahem- sampling the goods is that our brewers have a knack for naming their beers after New Brunswick’s more colourful (and often forgotten) historical figures and events.
+Something we noticed while -ahem- sampling the goods is that our brewers have a knack for naming beers after New Brunswick’s more colourful historical figures and events.
 Here are 6 of our favourites.
-Try them when on tap at the locations below for a very tasty trip through time.
-Cheers!
+You can try them on tap at the locations below.

 1. Bob LeBoeuf Belgian-style Blonde Ale, Brasseurs du Petit-Sault

 When it comes to legend and lore, this guy’s got it in spades.
 A determined prospector from Edmundston, Bob LeBoeuf never gave up on his quest for precious metals in New Brunswick forests.
 Did he ever find them?
 The jury’s still out.
 But his legend lives on - the famous trails he forged through wild lands are still used today as part of the northern New Brunswick hiking network.